jnanakp/jnanakp/README.md

 # Hey, I'm Jnana 👋 | Figuring Things Out, One Dataset at a Time 🤓

 📊 Business & Data Analytics Professional with an Engineering Background
-🎓 MS in Business Analytics @ USC Marshall | Former Analyst at Accenture
+🎓 MS in Business Analytics @ USC Marshall | Former Analyst @ Accenture
 🔍 Turning Complex Data into Clear Insights and Actionable Strategies
 🌱 Exploring Analytics, AI, and Business Innovation across Industries